-Roe and Tröge (2016a,b) argue that reversing the tax-advantaged status of bank debt would substantially decrease the risk in the banking system, allowing for less-stringent bank regulation.
-De Mooij and Keen (2016) find that favorable tax treatment of debt leads banks to take on more leverage as does Schepens (2015).
+Roe and Tröge (2016a) and Roe and Tröge (2016b) argue that reversing the tax-advantaged status of bank debt would substantially decrease the risk in the banking system, allowing for less stringent bank regulation.
+De Mooij and Keen (2016) find that favorable tax treatment of debt does lead banks to take on more leverage as does Schepens (2015).
 Panteghini, Parisi, and Pighetti (2012) find that tax reforms in Italy to reduce the tax-advantaged status of bank-issued debt reduced leverage.
 Devereux, Johannesen, and Vella (2015) have a similar finding, but also report that higher asset risk-taking occurred at the same time leverage fell.
 Bengui and Bianchi (2014) and Begenau and Landvoigt (2016) examine formally the unintended consequences of regulation over the shadow banking system with the latter estimating an optimal capital charge across the banking and shadow sectors.

 In that sense, our review of the literature has focused narrowly on analysis of taxing borrowing in the banking system or at least not subsidizing borrowing in the tax code.
-There is a much broader and older literature on using taxes to discourage activity that poses spillovers, such as pollution.
-(See Barthold 1994 and Mankiw 2009.)
+There is a much broader and older literature on using taxes to discourage activity that poses spillovers, such as pollution.40

 There is also a separate and growing literature that examines the risk of the shadow banking system and seeks to limit and manage it using alternatives to a leverage tax.
-Some of the literature focuses precisely on the potential for higher bank capital requirements to move activity to the shadow sector.
-See Kashyap, Stein, and Hanson (2010) and Aiyar, Calomiris, and Wieladek (2014) for a discussion of this issue.
-Ricks (2016) argues for the use of entry restrictions to limit the potential for spillovers from the shadow banking system.
-Greenwood, Hanson, and Stein (2016) argue that government should issue additional money-like claims to crowd out the issuance of such short-term debt by shadow banks.
+Some of the literature focuses precisely on the potential for higher bank capital requirements to move activity to the shadow sector.41 Ricks (2016) argues for the use of entry restrictions to limit the potential for spillovers from the shadow banking system.42 Greenwood et al. (2016) argue that government should issue additional money-like claims to crowd out the issuance of such short-term debt by shadow banks.43

-Our approach, which we call the “funding equivalence method,” assumes that the new capital charge on banks is optimal and internalizes the externality caused by leverage per Bianchi (2011).
-The new, higher capital charge increases the overall cost of funds for the bank.
-The government should want the overall cost of funds in the shadow system to equal the new cost of funds in the banking system in order to level the playing field between sectors.
-We therefore calculate the charge on the shadow system cost of funds—in particular the costs of debt—so that the cost of funds in the shadow system equals that in the formal banking system.
+Our approach, which we call the funding equivalence method, assumes that the new capital charge on banks is optimal and internalizes the externality caused by leverage per Bianchi (2011).
+The new, higher capital charge changes the overall cost of funds of the bank, driving it up.
+The government should want the overall cost of funds in the shadow system to be the same as the new cost of funds in the banking system in the sense of having a level playing field.
+As such, we calculate the charge on the shadow system cost of funds—in particular the costs of debt—so that it equals that of the formal banking system.
 Thus, the shadow system also internalizes the externality of leverage.

 Under this framework, one can achieve the same “socially optimal” level by imposing a tax on borrowing of shadow banks.
 That is, given a minimum capital ratio, we can derive an equivalent tax rate for shadow debt borrowing.
 We take that approach in this section.